 Featuring comprehensive listings of key research and articles in career development, literature searches highlight critical points of current knowledge.

 As a student, academic or practitioner in the field, literature searches are helpful if you are researching the latest thinking or proven best practices.
-They are also valuable if you considering a submission to CERIC for project partnership funding in order to gain an overview of major work already done in your area of interest.
+They are also valuable if you are considering a submission to CERIC for project partnership funding in order to gain an overview of major work already done in your area of interest.